artyomtrityak/mem.js/README.md

 ## Intro

 Mem.js manages functions and objects.
-It allows save, get and cleanup outdates instanses.
+It allows save, get and cleanup outdated instances.

-It's often for MV* framerowks to "lost" some views / models which are not using any more but still present in memory.
+It helps reuse views / models / widgets / functions in your app.

-Also it helps reuse views / models / widgets / functions after routing.
+Mem.js allows to share stored objects and reuse cached instances.

 ## API